The Essential Guide on How to Talk with Customers in English

 But leave a small opening for the future, too!

-If a friend/family member needs something similar, we’d be happy to help.
+- If you know someone who needs something similar, we’d be happy to help.

 Thank you so much for shopping with us.
 We look forward to seeing you again!